Loading...

 Yura witnessed his father being killed by a Russian soldier.

-The soldier also shot Yura, who was standing nearby, several times —wounding his arm.
-When aiming for Yura’s head, the soldier missed.
-This happened in Bucha in March 2022, during Russia’s occupation of the Kyiv region.
-Yura’s father was a lawyer, and his mother works at a kindergarten.
-On the day of the tragedy, Yura and his father went on bicycles to the city council to get humanitarian aid.
-On their way, a Russian soldier approached them, ordered them to stop and raise their hands, and asked where they were going.
-Yura’s father said they were going to get food.
-The soldier then opened fire.
+Bucha, Kyiv region, March 2022.
+On the day of the tragedy, 16 YO Yura and his father rode their bicycles to the city council to get some humanitarian aid.
+On their way, a Russian soldier approached them, ordered them to stop, raised their hands, and asked where they were going.
+Yura's father said they were going for food.
+Suddenly soldier started shooting at them.
+The first shot killed father and the second one hit Yura, but the boy survived.

 He lost his parents — his mother was seven months pregnant.